DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 #### Encounter Modifiers

-The Ascendant gains 4 Block for each Mana they accumulate each turn.
+The Ascendant gains 4 Block for each Mana they Accumulate each turn.
-Gain 2 Stress every time the Ascendant successfully resolves a spell.
+Gain 2 Stress every time the Ascendant successfully Resolves a spell.

 Decay:
 - 18 turns